INFORMATION FOR PATIENTS OF DR. S. KRAFT

 Drug Reactions

-There are very few reports of mild allergic reactions to Botox.
+There are very few reports of mild allergic reactions to Botox CosmeticTM .
 The drug should not be given during pregnancy or when a woman is breast-feeding, as its effect on the fetus or infant is not known.
 It should not be given to anyone with a known neuro-muscular disease such as myasthenia or muscular dystrophy.

 About Dr. Stephen Kraft

-Dr. Kraft is one of the most experienced users of Botox in Canada.
+Dr. Kraft is one of the most experienced users of Botulinum Toxin in Canada.
 He was the first physician in Ontario (in 1985) and one of the first three in Canada authorized to use it.
-He has used Botox for treatment of eye muscles and spasms of the facial muscles in hundreds of patients for over 22 years, and he has used it for cosmetic purposes for several years.
-He has authored or co-authored more than a dozen publications on the use of Botox in several widely-read journals.
+He has used Botulinum Toxin for treatment of eye muscles and spasms of the facial muscles in hundreds of patients for over 28 years, and he has used it for cosmetic purposes for several years.
+He has authored or co-authored more than a dozen publications on the use of Botulinum Toxin in several widely-read journals.
 Since 1984 he has lectured on the uses of this agent to a wide variety of practitioners including ophthalmologists, family physicians, optometrists, neurologists, and allied health personnel.

 For free consultations, Dr. Kraft can be reached at: